stanosphere/chladni-plates/README.md

 ## Run

-At the moment this is just a really simple command line thing that will spit out some beautiful ascii art.
+At the moment this is just a really simple command line thing that will first spit out some beautiful ascii art.

+It will then ask if you want to save a PNG representation of the plot which will be much higher res.

 Assuming you have scala and sbt installed: